What Is IUI?

 Using a small sample of healthy, highly concentrated, active sperm increases the chance of pregnancy.

-Clomid is sometimes used in conjunction with IUI to trigger release of the eggs at the time (ovulation) of insemination.
+Clomid is sometimes used in conjunction with IUI to trigger the release of the eggs at the time (ovulation) of insemination.
 This is called ovulation induction.
 The goal of ovulation induction is to trigger the ovaries to ovulate one or more eggs at the same time.
 Blood tests and ultrasound help assess when the egg is mature, and whether and how far along the uterus is adapting to accommodate the egg.

 Monitoring for signs of ovulation is crucial because the IUI procedure is timed to ovulation.
 Various methods include: